neozeed/dos400/README.md

 ![compiledos4-qemu_400](https://github.com/neozeed/dos400/assets/9031439/022e8d94-3a30-4c64-9b3b-0cdf0a0245bf)

 Yes, it does compile.
-Yes it can not boot from Hard Disk.
+Yes it DOES boot from Hard Disk.
 Yes the CALL 5 debug thing has been patched.
 Enjoy!

 --